 - Reduce unsubscribes with custom cancellation flows that offer incentives or alternatives when people go to cancel.

 - Integrate with other apps in Bold’s ecosystem to enhance your subscription.

-Similar to Bold Subscription, Subscriptions by ReCharge is also very popular to Shopify store owners due to its comprehensive subscription solution.
+Similar to Bold Subscriptions, Subscriptions by ReCharge is also a popular Shopify subscription plugin to Shopify store owners due to its comprehensive subscription solution.
 However, in the Standard plan, Recharge is free to use through the first $100,000 in processed orders.
-Once that threshold is crossed, Recharge has a base cost of $39.99 per month plus 1% + 5¢ on all transactions.
+Once your revenue crosses that threshold, Recharge has a base cost of $39.99 per month plus 1% + 5¢ on all transactions.
 The 1% fee for Recharge is only based on what was charged during checkout, without shipping or taxes.

 - ReCharge enables customers to manage their own subscriptions

 - Merchants can can control every aspect of their subscription product offering

 - Fully customize your subscription experience via advanced features such as: enhanced analytics, theme engine, upsells.

 - Moreover, ReCharge allows you to get access to ReCharge API, webhooks and custom workflows to solve complex subscription needs.
 The ReCharge API allows your developers (or a ReCharge certified partner) to create essentially anything you would like.